SaschaHeyer/Sentiment-Analysis-GCP/README.md

 # Unexpected easy Sentiment Analysis using BERT on Google Cloud Platform

-This repository contains the demo code for the DoiT blog article (link will be added soon)
+This repository contains the demo code for the [DoiT blog article](https://blog.doit-intl.com/performing-surprisingly-easy-sentiment-analysis-on-google-cloud-platform-fc26b2e2b4b).

 ## What is covered
 As part of this article, we train and deploy a serverless Sentiment Analysis API to GCP by using BERT, TensorFlow, FastAPI, Python, Google AI Platform Training, Google Storage, Cloud Build, Cloud Container Registry, and Cloud Run.